hjisaac/recommender-system/README.md

 - RMSE Train: 0.7814
 - RMSE Test:  0.7041

-For the other models, we got approximately the same curve shape and a similar RMSE value.
+For the other models, we got approximately the same curve shape (cf. the table above for the RMSE values).

 #### Loss Curve

 ![loss test train image](./artifacts/figures/loss_test_train.svg)

-For the other models, we got approximately the same curve shape (cf. the table above).
+For the other models, we got approximately the same curve shape (cf. the table above for the loss values).

 ### Recommendation